TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

 Numeric Range
 -------------

-Beside dates ranges are also usefull for numeric values.
+Beside dates ranges are also useful for numeric values.
 A typical usecase could be a price slider for a products page.
 With the user interface you should be able to filter the documents for a certain price range.

 In the default partial, we also ship a partial with data attributes here to support any custom implementation.